12-year-old finally saves enough to buy Stephen Curry jersey, gives it away instead

 Talk about a Christmas surprise.
 It brought tears to Eileen McDonald's eyes.

-"Seeing joy in their eyes.
-A boy opening something he thought he would never own," she said.
+"Seeing the joy in their eyes.
+Seeing a young boy open something he never dreamed that he would be able to own," Eileen said.